Hello, my friends. A very happy new year to you. I hope your 2019 has gotten off to a great start!

 Pilrig House is an excellent home-base for a trip to Edinburgh.
 It sits within walking distance of Edinburgh City Center as well as Leith.
 If one would rather take public transportation, a city bus can be caught just outside of the park.

 Mr. C and I have spent a combined total of thirty nights at Pilrig House.
 I would be lying if I said it didn’t set the bar for every other place we will ever stay!
-Sparkling clean, quiet, cozy, and set up with every single amenity you could possibly think of, Pilrig House is a gem among gems.
+Sparkling clean, quiet, cozy, and set up with every single amenity you could think of, Pilrig House is a gem among gems.
 I feel so thankful for the time we have spent there.

 Have a terrific week.
 See ya again soon!